Nandita Roy: 1978-2001: Early career and television

-Roy began her professional career in 1978, as a glove-puppet operator and co-director on Agadoom-Bagadoom, a short puppet film for children.
-Through the 1980s and 1990s, Roy built up a broad resume in various films, working as an assistant editor, assistant director, set dresser, research assistant, and scriptwriter, learning many sides of the business.
+Roy's father wanted her to become a bank manager.
+However, from a young age, she was fascinated by filmmaker Subodh Mukherjee, her maternal aunt's husband, and aspired to write screenplays.
+After marrying filmmaker Nitish Roy in 1977 and moving to Kolkata, she began her professional career in 1978, as a glove-puppet operator and co-director on Agadoom-Bagadoom, a short puppet film for children.
+Through the 1980s and 1990s, Roy worked as a crew member in multiple films; working as an assistant editor, assistant director, set dresser, research assistant, and scriptwriter.

-Roy moved to television and became responsible for ETV Network's first nonfiction and fiction production house, and was the creative and administrative manager of their Bengali-language channel.
-She created 19 original nonfiction programs for the network, including the first Bengali women's magazine program, Sreemoti.
-Roy also started a series of one-hour television films by well-known directors.
+Roy was appointed as ETV Bangla's first Creative Head and Programming Manager.
+She played a significant role in establishing the network in West Bengal.
+For ETV Bangla, she created 19 original nonfiction programs, including Sreemoti, the first Bengali women's magazine program, and Ebong Rituparno, a celebrity chat show hosted by Rituparno Ghosh.
+Roy also started a series of one-hour television films by well-known directors for streaming on ETV Bangla.